GabeScott/standard-works-vault/General Conference/1981 April - Building Bridges to Faith.md

 # Building Bridges to Faith

-*By Loren C. Dunn - Of the First Quorum of the Seventy*
+By Elder Loren C. Dunn - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1981 General Conference*